-Vegan Taco Meat Filling (Easy & Quick!)
+Vegan Taco Meat Filling

 It’s loaded with beans, and it is the bulgur that gives it a chewy meat-like texture that really satisfies and makes it more hearty.
+If you aren’t familiar with bulgur, we have an informative article about what bulgur is and how to use it that should help.
+We also have an excellent homemade taco seasoning mix that is perfect to use in this recipe.

 - Beans- I like to use a mixture of black beans and pintos, but other great options include cannellini, northern, and kidney beans.

 - Bulgur- Adding a grain like bulgur gives this vegan taco meat mixture a nice meaty texture.
-I’ll explain what bulgur is and offer some substitution options below.
+I’ll explain what bulgur is and offer some gluten-free substitution options below.

 - Tomatoes- Fire-roasted tomatoes add the best flavor, but fresh or regular canned tomatoes will work as well.

-What is bulgur
+What is bulgur?

 Although bulgur is not as well known as other grains like rice, barley, and quinoa, it is by far my favorite due to its versatility.
 Since it is made from wheat, I will offer some gluten-free grain substitute options below.